-What Is Otitis Media With Effusion?
+What Is Otitis Media with

 the Eustachian tube drains fluid from your ears to the back of your throat.
 If

 What Causes OME?